 If you’re looking to lose weight, the best diet may actually not a “diet” at all.
 You’re more likely to succeed at losing weight in the long run by eating a little less, walking more, and cutting out your most unhealthy foods (such as swapping out sodas for water).
 Walking can help you lose weight as well, but remember that it’s much easier to make one healthy food swap than it is to do an hour of weight loss fitness walking.

 No matter what stage you are at in your fitness journey, a combination of eating better, walking more, and other healthy lifestyle changes (like not missing your sleep) are your best bet for weight loss.
-While what you eat will always be a critical part of getting healthier and losing weight, avoid falling into the trap of counting on fad diets or unsustainable eating plans.
+Eating healthier is probably even more important than exercise for weight loss, but you should avoid falling into the trap of counting on fad diets or unsustainable eating plans.
 Here’s why most fad diets don’t work, as well as what you should focus on when trying to eat healthier.

 Don’t have the Pacer app yet?
 Download Pacer for free (on mobile)!